AntonsRuberts/AntonsRuberts.github.io/_posts/2020-06-10-DNN-for-CLV.md

 ```

 ## Data Preprocessing
 First, let's read in the data and see how it looks like.
 Since this is sales data, we should be able to aggregate by date to see the total sales.
 This will allow us to infer whether there were some structural changes to the data, and what type of pre-processing it needs.
-It's a useful excercise that I always do and has helped me quite a few times.
+Its a useful exercise that I always do and has helped me quite a few times.

 ```python
 #Read in